fylein/fyle-platform-docs/docs/introduction.md

 * John wants to access his Fyle data (e.g. expenses) and do something with it.
 Maybe create a CSV or push the data to another system
 * John asks Amy who is a coding ninja warrior for help

 If you're reading this, you're likely an Amy.
 Amy can whip up some frontend or backend code in a jiffy.
 She talks to John and understands his requirements.

-If John's requirements are straightforward, Amy could skip a few steps and use Fyle's [Zapier integration](../integrations/zapier.md) to get the job done.

 If the requirements are complex, she'll need to write an application for John.

 * Amy should have a Fyle account.
 If she doesn't, she can be invited to join Fyle by an admin (this could be John or someone else)
 * She needs to create an application by going to Fyle's developer page